 - Get ready to be inspired by Charles Rennie Mackintosh’s magnificent Oak Room, a 13.5 m long panelled room which is being fully restored and preserved for future generations.
 It was originally designed for Miss Cranston’s Ingram Street tearooms in Glasgow in 1907 – and placed in storage in hundreds of pieces almost 50 years ago.

 - See one of the first Speedo swimsuits ever made.
-The pioneering costume – revealing and controversial by the standards of that time – was founded by a Scotsman, Alexander MacRae, who emigrated to Australia.
+The pioneering costume – revealing and controversial by the standards of that time – was designed by a Scotsman, Alexander MacRae, who emigrated to Australia.

 - Marvel at a giant pop-up book that measures more than 3 x 4 m when open.
-Designed and pained by Scottish artist John Byrne in 1973, the book is made up of five- pop-up scenes, including a Highland landscape and a croft house.
+Designed and painted by Scottish artist John Byrne in 1973, the book is made up of five- pop-up scenes, including a Highland landscape and a croft house.
 It was the original stage set for The Cheviot, the Stag and the Black, Black Oil play about the history of the Highlands.

 Other key objects in the Scottish Design Galleries will include a beautifully decorated 15th century Book of Hours, a spectacular Cartier ‘Valkyrie’ diamond tiara, original Beano artwork from Dundee publishers DC Thomson, and the snap40 digital device which is designed to improve healthcare.